LibreTexts/ngshare/README.md

 4. `python3 vserver.py [bind_IP_address [port_number]]`
 5. Note that `/tmp/vserver.db` will be the database created
 6. Keep in mind that ideally only people you trust can have access to this API
+7. To test, when `vserver.py` is running with default IP and port, `pytest test_nbgrader.py`